somethchan/MLperf_project/Notes.md

   removes stopped containers and peripheral unused containers/volumes <br>
 *docker system prune -a --volumes* removes all container images <br>
 *docker buildx build [directory_path] -t [repo]:[tag]--load* builds with repo and tag listed for referencing. --Loads single platform builds to Docker <br>
+CMD ["sleep", "infinity"] over CMD ["/bin/bash"] otherwise TTY need to be assigned on run with -it